Part 3: Laws

 Constitution Scenario

-Judy lives in Chelsea, Québec, is registered with CRPO, and practices both physically and electronically with clients who live in Ontario.
+Judy lives in Chelsea, Québec, is registered with CRPO, and practices out of an office located in Ontario.
 The constitutional right to inter-provincial mobility means she does not need to live in Ontario to be registered with CRPO.
 Since the regulation of professions is under each province’s jurisdiction, Judy is restricted in the work she can do with clients who live in Québec.
 If she wants to practise as a psychotherapist in Québec, she would need to qualify for and obtain a psychotherapist permit from the Ordre des psychologues du Québec.

 Legislation